Anna Leibbrand: Life

 In February 1951, following an intervention by the then highly active Regional Party Control Commission (Landesparteikontrollkommission) for Saxony, she was summarily expelled from the country's ruling SED (party) on "suspicion of espionage".
 They found themselves invited to demonstrate their loyalty to the state by outstanding work at the infamous uranium mines nearby.
 On 15 March 1953 Freidrich and Anna Schlotterbeck were both arrested without being told why, because of "criminal relationships with the American".
 The American in question was a double (or possibly triple) agent called Noel Field, a committed communist who seems to have been providing intelligence to various security agencies and whose revelations provide a rich if confusing backdrop to a number of show trials in East Germany and several surrounding states in the fevered cold war atmosphere of the early 1950s.
 In 1941 Anna von Fischer had indeed passed to Field numerous addresses of emigrants of various nationalities.
 During their time in Switzerland Freidrich Schlotterbeck and Anna von Fischer (as she had then been) were also on friendly terms with Herta Jurr-Tempi who may have been a Gestapo informer.

 Following their arrest, Anna's daughter by her former marriage to Robert Leibbrand was placed in a children's home, while Anna Schlotterbeck was detained by the Ministry for State Security successively in Chemnitz, Berlin and Rostock.
-Slightly more than a year following her arrest it was in Rostock on 27 April 1954 that she had her moment in court, which resulted in a four-year prison sentence for "crimes under Article 6 of the East German constitution in connection with an offence against Control Council Directve 38".
+Slightly more than a year following her arrest it was in Rostock on 27 April 1954 that she had her moment in court, which resulted in a four-year prison sentence for "crimes under Article 6 of the East German constitution in connection with an offence against Control Council Directive 38".

 Both Friedrich and Anna Schlotterbeck were released from prison early in 1956, however.
 Release was followed by the usual unpublicised rehabilitation and quiet readmission into the ruling SED (party).
 The punishment was deleted from the official record in 1957.
 Friedrich and Anna Schlotterbeck settled in Groß Glienicke near Potsdam, supporting themselves by writing books and radio plays.
 They wrote several radio plays together including Die Memoiren der Frau Viktoria (1962), and became close friends with fellow writers Gerhard and Christa Wolf.
 In 1968 Anna Schlotterbeck prepared a manuscript entitled "Hohenschönhausen, Zelle 51", which dealt with her experiences of state detention in East Germany, and which was published in the West in 1986, some fourteen years following her death in 1972.
 East German fellow-citizens would need to await German reunification in 1990 before being able to access a copy legally.